 Each time I host my yard sale, I write notes and take pictures to put in my Keep app for next time.
 I’ll even set a reminder for six months from now so that I’m on the look-out for the email from the community management company announcing the dates.
 Six months is a long time in between, so it’s good to have a visual refresher of how you set up, and what worked and what didn’t.
 For example, I learned very quickly that our driveway is in the full sun for most of the morning and afternoon.
 Since we don’t have a porch or canopy, I back the car up next to the driveway and open the hatch.
 Add a beach umbrella and a camp chair, and I have the perfect pop-up office with all of my supplies at hand.

-This year, I solved another problem by inviting the dog to sit with me in the back of the hatch.
+Last year, I solved another problem by inviting the dog to sit with me in the back of the hatch.
 Usually she spends the day pacing back and forth in the house, her clicking nails grating on Bryan’s nerves, who works from home.
 She was happy to lay in her bed all day in the car, relieved to know where I was and what I was doing.
-By taking a picture of her setup and entering it into my Yard Sale notes, I’ll remember to do that next time.
+By taking a picture of her setup and entering it into my Yard Sale notes, I remembered to do it next time.

 So don’t hesitate next time you realize you have a number of things accumulating around your house.
 Gather them up and sell them at a yard sale!
 You can clean out the things you don’t need anymore and make some money at the same time!